Protosphyraena

 Protosphyraena is a fossil genus of swordfish-like marine fish, that thrived worldwide during the Cretaceous period (Albian-Maastrichtian).
-Fossil remains of this taxon are mainly discovered in North America and Europe, and potential specimens are also known from Asia, Africa and Australia.
+Fossil remains of this taxon are mainly discovered in North America, Europe and Australia, with potential specimens also known from Asia and Africa.
 Its fossils are best known from the Smoky Hill Member of the Niobrara Formation of Kansas (Late Coniacian-Early Campanian).

 Protosphyraena was a large fish, averaging 2–3 m in length.
 Protosphyraena shared the Cretaceous oceans with aquatic reptiles, such as mosasaurs and plesiosaurs, as well as with many other species of extinct predatory fish.
 The name Protosphyraena is a combination of the Greek word protos ("early") plus Sphyraena, the genus name for barracuda, as paleontologists initially mistook Protosphyraena for an ancestral barracuda.
 Recent research shows that the genus Protosphyraena is not related to the true swordfish family Xiphiidae at all, but belongs to the extinct family Pachycormidae.